mgnooj/monochord-web/docs/tutorial-basics/synth.md

 Control settings in between these values represent a custom wave interpolating the two basic waves.
 For example, a setting of 50% is a wavetable representing [-----]???

-The Monochord features two different oscillator circuits: one monophonic, the other polyphonic.
+The Microton features two different oscillator circuits: one monophonic, the other polyphonic.

 The Monophonic circuit has two morphing oscillators: the Main Oscillator and the Sub Oscillator.